Alejogb1/job-board/blog-data/why-cant-tailscale-connect-to-the-exit-nodes-lan.md

 id: "why-cant-tailscale-connect-to-the-exit-nodes-lan"
 ---

-Let's dissect this Tailscale exit node connectivity issue, shall we?
+Let's dissect this Tailscale exit node connectivity issue?
 It's a common stumbling block, and over the years, I've seen it crop up in various forms, each time requiring a slightly different approach.
 The core problem, as you’re experiencing, is that while your Tailscale clients connect to the exit node itself, they can't seem to reach the devices on the exit node's local area network (LAN).
 This usually isn’t a problem with Tailscale itself, but rather how routing and network address translation (NAT) are configured within that local network.

 My first encounter with this was back when I was setting up a home lab and wanted remote access to my NAS.
 The Tailscale connection worked flawlessly to the box running the exit node, but I couldn't ping, access, or otherwise communicate with the NAS on the same LAN.
 This initially led me down a few rabbit holes, but after some focused investigation, the pattern became clear.